-- Very active international border with Canada that offers significant economic opportunity for business expansion and more meaningful cross-cultural engagement. - Expanded shipping opportunities at the Port of Eastport (deepest port on the U.S. east coast), especially to European biomass market. - Available (and increasing) tillable cropland, much of it suitable for organic use. - Expanding and diversifying value-added wood products that will leverage the most concentrated wood resource in the U.S. - Utilization of our renewable and alternative energy resources in wind, tidal, biomass and compressed natural gas. - Expanding value-added processing of crop and marine resources - Potential of mining in Northern Maine - Expanded utilization of higher education resources - Rail car manufacturing at the Loring Commerce Centre
+- Very active international border with Canada that offers significant economic opportunity for business expansion and more meaningful cross-cultural engagement. - Expanded shipping opportunities at the Port of Eastport (deepest port on the U.S. east coast), especially to European biomass market. - Available (and increasing) tillable cropland, much of it suitable for organic use. - Expanding and diversifying value-added wood products that will leverage the most concentrated wood resource in the U.S. - Utilization of our renewable and alternative energy resources in wind, tidal, biomass and compressed natural gas. - Expanding value-added processing of crop and marine resources. - Potential of mining in northern Maine. - Expanded utilization of higher education resources. - Expanding Maine Military Authority's bus refurbishment expansion to aid Loring Commerce Centre employment. - Light manufacturing at former Cutler Naval Station.